 For card purchases if offered a choice of currencies always select to Pay in Tanzanian Shilling otherwise you may get much worst exchange rates.

 When searching around for information on how to get a good exchange rate when sending money to Tanzania you need to start with finding out the latest Tanzanian Shilling foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Tanzania
+Get a better deal for foreign transfers to Tanzania

 When sending money to Tanzania it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :